 - Integrate the use of community approaches in the design, implementation, and maintenance of projects.

 - Partake in planning and design efforts as requested.

-- Collaborate with finance to develop budgets for WASH and Shelter support related work.
+- Collaborate with finance to develop and regular monitor program budgets for WASH and Shelter support related work.

 - Lead WASH and shelter aspects of technical assessments in coordination with other thematic areas and/or other external sector agencies when required